MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 2. Before it joins, users need to get the install code and Eui64 of the new device, and then configure them on the coordinator.
 3. The coordinator then derive a link key from the install code and set the coordinator to use this link key to encrypt the transport NWK key message for this new device.

-The rest procedure is similar to the procedure of joining with the well-known link key. **When coordinator starts to transport network to the new device, it encrypt the message and transport it to the new device.** When the new device receives this message, **it reads the install code from flash and derive a link key from it, then use this key to decrypt the message and get the network key**.
+The rest procedure is similar to the procedure of joining with the well-known link key. **When coordinator starts to transport network key to the new device, it encrypt the message and transport it to the new device.** When the new device receives this message, **it reads the install code from flash and derive a link key from it, then use this key to decrypt the message and get the network key**.

 ## 8. Reference
 - [UG103-01 Fundamentals: Wireless Network](https://www.silabs.com/documents/public/user-guides/ug103-01-fundamentals-wireless-network.pdf)